hukkum/quant-r/_book/03-frequencyandplot.md

 # Data Representation

+## Frequency Tables
-\## Frequency Tables: A frequency table displays the number of occurrences (frequencies) for each category or value in a data set.
+A frequency table displays the number of occurrences (frequencies) for each category or value in a data set.
 It is particularly useful for summarizing categorical data or discrete numerical data.

 ```r